 Don’t book your tours online, they will be way more expensive.
 If you head to Nungwi beach you can easily set up tours aplenty.
 You can bargain hard to get their initial prices lower, and it never mentions that you’ll be booking with a group to get a possible discount.
 ILP volunteers report that you can get a sunset tour on the old traditional wooden boats for $10 each for 8 people and a snorkeling/dolphin tour for $15 each for 8 people.

 Personally, we booked a tour company right next the Mamma Gelato place, but you’ll find lots and lots of vendors at a tourist booth to book for.

-When you’re around all these tourist spots (particularly in Nungwi), you’ll be swarmed with vendors offering to go paddle boarding, kite boarding, snorkeling, fishing, etc. Be polite, but very firm if you are not interested because they are insistent.
+When you’re around all these tourist spots (particularly in Nungwi), you’ll be swarmed with vendors offering to go paddle boarding, snorkeling, fishing, etc. Be polite, but very firm if you are not interested because they are insistent.

 How Long Should I Stay?